7 Facts from our Biohm Review

 - Actionable recommendations

-The overall gut score is provided on a scale of 1 to 10, with 1 being poor and 10 being good.
+The overall gut score is provided on a scale of 1 to 10.

-The comparison section compares the customer’s levels of the 6 major bacterial communities and 4 major fungal communities to normal levels.
-A breakdown of strains is also included.
+The comparison section compares the customer’s levels of the six major bacterial communities and four major fungal communities to normal levels.
+It also includes a breakdown of strains.

-The third section compares a customer’s individual microorganism levels to normal levels.
-Microorganisms are classified either by phyla or individual species.
-For example, in this report, the customer’s actinobacteria phylum are high compared to the normal, balanced gut microbiome.
+The third section compares a customer’s microorganism levels to normal levels.
+Microorganisms are classified either by phyla or species.
+For example, in this report, the customer’s actinobacteria phylum level is high compared to the normal, balanced gut microbiome.
 The two species-level microorganisms identified, Bifidobacterium species and Collinsella aerofaciens, are within normal levels.

 The final section provides personalized dietary, lifestyle, and supplemental recommendations that target overall digestive health.

 As one would expect from a commercial company, final recommendations include Biohm supplement products.

 Biohm sells multiple supplements to improve overall digestive health.
 Supplements contain 30 billion live cultures to optimize your health.
 Biohm is the first performance probiotic developed to break down digestive plaque.